 Some countries, such as the USA and Switzerland, have extremely high health care costs.
 You may have to pay for treatment, surgeries, medicines, medical supplies, ambulance transportation, nurses, doctors fees and more.

 If you need emergency medical treatment and you don’t have insurance, the hospital will expect you to pay the bill.
 In some cases, they will require a large deposit before you receive any care.

-Alternatively, if you have Southern Cross travel insurance, please give us a call so that we can determine whether you are covered under your policy.
+Alternatively, if you are with Southern Cross Travel Insurance (SCTI), please give us a call so that we can determine whether you are covered under your policy.
 If you’re covered, we will liaise with the hospital directly to arrange payment for your treatment.

 What makes us sick?